Princess Maria Pia of Bourbon-Two Sicilies

 Maria Pia of the Two Sicilies (2 August 1849 – 29 September 1882) was a Princess of the Two Sicilies and titular Duchess consort of Parma as the wife of Robert I, Duke of Parma.
-Maria Pia was the daughter of King Ferdinand II of the Two Sicilies and his wife, Maria Theresa of Austria.
-Maria Pia was forced into exile along with the rest of her family after the unification of Italy in 1861.
+She was the daughter of King Ferdinand II of the Two Sicilies and Maria Theresa of Austria.
+Maria Pia was forced into exile along with the rest of her family following the unification of Italy in 1861.

 Marriage and issue

 Maria Pia married Robert I, the exiled Duke of Parma and Piacenza and son of Charles III, Duke of Parma and his wife Princess Louise Marie Thérèse of France, on 5 April 1869 in Rome.
-Maria Pia and Robert had twelve children of whom six were mentally disabled:
+Maria Pia and Robert, who were half first cousins once removed, had twelve children, of whom six were mentally disabled: